MolotovCherry/Android-ImageMagick7/README.md

 **Currently, only arm64-v8a is supported**

 You can test it with earlier versions, but I offer no support for it.
+If you're using only the binary, you almost certainly can compile for earlier versions.
+The API limit pertains mostly to the Java code, however nothing is stopping you from theoterically making it compatible with earlier Android versions too.
+If you get it working for earlier versions, let me know

 - Includes optional jmagick support.
 It will patch imagemagick c files for Android/jmagick compatibility.
 - Includes jmagick java code and fakeawt for your project